Mário Rui: Napoli

-On 13 July 2017, Mário Rui joined S.S.C.
-Napoli on an initial €3.75 million loan; depending on the achievement of certain sporting targets, the club would have an obligation to buy him outright for a further €5.5 million.
-He made his debut in the seventh game of the season at home to Cagliari Calcio on 1 October, as a late substitute in a 3–0 win.
-His first goal in the Italian top division came the following 10 February, helping the hosts to defeat S.S.
-Lazio 4–1.
+On 13 July 2017, Mário Rui joined Napoli on an initial €3.75 million loan; depending on the achievement of certain sporting targets, the club would have an obligation to buy him outright for a further €5.5 million.
+He made his debut in the seventh game of the season at home to Cagliari on 1 October, as a late substitute in a 3–0 win.
+His first goal in the Italian top division came the following 10 February, helping the hosts to defeat Lazio 4–1.
 He became the starting left-back after Faouzi Ghoulam's knee injury in November, and in April his agent threatened to find him a new team if he would not retain that place after the Algeria international's recovery.

-Mário Rui played the first 81 minutes of the 2020 Coppa Italia Final on 17 June, which Napoli won on penalties after a goalless draw with Juventus FC.
+Mário Rui played the first 81 minutes of the 2020 Coppa Italia final on 17 June, which Napoli won on penalties after a goalless draw with Juventus.
 On 6 August, he extended his contract to 2025, with an annual salary of €2.5 million.
-He and Ghoulam were both dropped by manager Gennaro Gattuso for the 1–0 victory at Bologna F.C.
-1909 on 8 November for breaking curfew.
+He and Ghoulam were both dropped by manager Gennaro Gattuso for the 1–0 victory at Bologna on 8 November for breaking curfew.

+Mário Rui made 22 appearances in the 2022–23 campaign, helping Napoli to their first league title in 33 years.
+On 30 December 2024, he left the Stadio Diego Armando Maradona by mutual consent, with 227 games and 26 assists to his credit.